friflo/Friflo.Json.Fliox/Json.Tests/assets/auth/UserCredential/info.md

-The container "UserCredential" is used to store and validate credentials of a user.
+The container [UserCredential](./) is used to store and validate credentials of a user.
 These credentials are a hashed password and a user token.
 Tokens are used to authenticate users.
-If user authentication is successful the user is permitted to execute tasks which are permitted by its "UserPermission".
+If user authentication is successful the user is permitted to execute tasks which are permitted by its [UserPermission](../UserPermission).

 Note:
 Performing user authentication is an optional feature.